 A solar battery is a device that stores any extra electricity your solar panels create.
 When your home needs more electricity than your solar panels can provide, your home can use the electricity stored in the solar battery for power.

-In simplified terms, solar panels can push electricity into the battery, and your home can pull electricity from the battery.
+In simplified terms, solar panels can send electricity into the battery or a bank of batteries, and your home can use electricity from the battery.

 Unlike the batteries in your electronic devices, solar batteries are designed to be used for a long time.
 They can also be recharged regularly, so if you use all the electricity inside the battery, you can refill it over and over again.